jayheo1106/jayheo1106.github.io/_posts/2024-10-27-SAS-Programming.markdown

 ---

 Hello!

-I’d like to share some recent updates about myself and share my past project using SAS programming.
+I’d like to share some recent updates about myself and showcase a past project where I used SAS programming.

+Currently, I’m preparing to become a biostatistician, and SAS programming is one of the essential skills required in this field.
+Looking back, I wish I had tried to earn the SAS programming certification while taking that course—haha!
+To demonstrate my skills, I’m planning to obtain the certification by December.
+For sure!

+Now, let’s take a look at what I worked on in that course!

 In the fall semester of 2022, I took an Intro to SAS Programming course at Ohio State University.
-I had been programming mostly in R, so learning a new language was very exciting, especially with such a great professor!

-Right now, I’m preparing to become a biostatistician, and SAS programming is one of the essential skills required.
-Looking back, I wish I had aimed to earn the SAS programming certification while taking that class!
-Haha.
-To prove my skills, I’m planning to obtain that certification by December.
-Here we go!

-And now, I’d like to introduce a project that I worked hard on back in 2022.
+Having primarily programmed in R, learning SAS was an exciting challenge, especially with such a great professor!
+My friends and I analyzed an electric vehicle (EV) dataset, which contained details such as range under various conditions, technical specifications, battery capacities, and more.
+One of my group members was about to start a full-time job at Tesla, and since I also had stock in Tesla, this added a fun twist to our motivation for the project.

+Our group's analysis goal was ultimately to **determine which brand of electric vehicles is the best**.
+Each member created their own analytic criteria and generated corresponding variables to identify the best brand.

+I’ve summarized our report and included my research question below.
+You can find the full report available for download at the end of the article.

 ## Introduction
 As global warming and greenhouse gas emissions become increasingly important topics on the world stage, one industry in particular is experiencing a revolution: the automobile industry.
 Due to a demand for alternatives to today’s fossil fuel powered automobiles, competition in the electric vehicle sector is booming.
 As a result, the number of electric vehicles in the market has proliferated at a rate never seen before.
 But how will consumers choose the best electric vehicle?
 Do the properties of the vehicle change under different conditions?
 There are many standards used to evaluate electric vehicles, including acceleration time, safety, weight, battery, charging time, life span, and many more.
 The challenge of determining the best electric vehicle brands is a daunting one, but still attractive to data analysts.
 In this study, we will use SAS to explore various questions related to electric vehicles, and return a performance ranking based on electric vehicle data pulled from the Electric Vehicle Database.